Gain access to personalized product screening, the best pricing, rewards, and more!

 Prevention

-Once carpetgrass has been eliminated from your property, you will need to implement some preventative measures which will ensure that this weed does not return.
+Once carpetgrass has been eliminated from your property, you will need to implement preventative measures to ensure that it does not return.

-• To prevent unwanted grasses from growing on your turf, we recommend you promote the health of your turf to reduce the conducive conditions that allow weeds and disease to take hold.
+- To prevent unwanted grasses from growing on your turf, we recommend that you promote its health to reduce the conducive conditions that allow weeds and disease to take hold.

-• Mow your grass at proper intervals to maintain a thick growing density.
-A lawn dense with taller trimmed grass is better able to choke out weeds and other unwanted grasses and prevent them from establishing.
+- Mow your grass at proper intervals to maintain a thick growing density.
+A lawn dense with taller trimmed grass can better choke out weeds and other unwanted grasses and prevent them from establishing.

-• Reduce the shade cast on your lawn by trimming overgrown shrubbery and tree branches, rake away leaf litter and pick up any debris, and employ a proper watering schedule to provide the local grass with enough water to strengthen its roots, but not so much that will encourage weeds.
+- Reduce the shade cast on your lawn by trimming overgrown shrubbery and tree branches, raking away leaf litter and picking up any debris, and employing a proper watering schedule to provide the local grass with enough water to strengthen its roots but not so much that it encourages weeds.
 Many grasses require 1 inch of water every week.
 Apply the water all at once in the morning so it has time to seep into the ground without evaporating in the sun.

 Key Takeaways